 Symptoms of a Faulty Cam Position Sensor

 A car with a faulty or dead CPS will not run.
 The engine will crank but not turn over.
-In other cases, it will start then immediately stall.
+In other cases, it will start and then immediately stall.
 As a safety mechanism, when the onboard computer receives an erratic signal, internal logic will understand this as a mechanical problem, and it will shut down the engine to prevent any damage.
 In some instances, the faulty sensor may not even send out a signal.
 The sensor could simply be disconnected.
 Engine heat, old age, and especially rust caused by moisture are the biggest culprits for sensor failure.

 Crank Position Sensor

 A Crank position sensor works as the crankshaft rotates.
 The crank sensor produces a pulsed voltage signal, where each pulse matches the tooth on the reluctor ring.
 What happens when the crank position sensor fails?

 A failing crankshaft position sensor can cause intermittent problems.
 The vehicle may stall randomly but then restart after a few minutes without any problems.
 The engine might have difficulty starting in wet weather when the air is moist and damp.
 Other times you might notice the RPM gauge behaving erratically.
 In some cases, a failing sensor can cause a long crank time before the engine starts.
 If the sensor is bad, the engine will crank but won’t start.

 Lockup Torque Converter